One Genre To Rule Them All – Classic Rock And J.R.R. Tolkien

 2. Uriah Heep – The Wizard

-‘The Wizard’ is probably one of the most mesmerizing rock songs of all time.
-Written as a homage to the mighty white wizard Gandalf, the song is opening track of the band’s 1972 ‘Demons and Wizards’ studio album.
+‘The Wizard’ by Uriah Heep is probably one of the most mesmerizing rock songs of all time.
+Written as a homage to the mighty white wizard Gandalf, the song is the second track off the band’s ‘Demons and Wizards’ album released in 1972.